vspinu/commix/README.md

 Intuitively, open parenthesis in `(cx/com ,,,` is like a door - a ref can get out and in of its own doors, but cannot enter neighbors' doors.

-The above `cx/ref` semantics allows for nesting of subsystems.
-References in nested configs will be resolved in exactly the same way as they are in stand-alone configs.
-The following would be a valid config:
+The above `cx/ref` semantics allows for nested subsystems.
+References in nested configs will be resolved in exactly the same way as they are in top-level configs.
+The following is a valid config:

 ```clojure
 (def nested-config